meadsteve/meadsteve.github.io/_posts/2022-09-23-docker-build-caching.markdown

 [github actions](https://depot.dev/blog/docker-layer-caching-in-github-actions) have it).

 At the time of writing this post this was not an option on our internally hosted bamboo CI.
-What we did have though, was an internal docker repository(using artifactory).
+What we did have though, was an internal docker registry(using artifactory).
 I'd also recently learnt about docker's [`--cache-from`](https://docs.docker.com/engine/reference/commandline/build/#specifying-external-cache-sources) argument.
 This allows you to use an existing image as a layer cache for a build.